Legal

 | Document Builder data | Information entered into forms (landlord name, tenant name, property address, ground for possession, rent amounts) | Provided by you when generating documents |

-3.2 We do not knowingly collect personal data from anyone under the age of 18.
-The Service is intended for adult landlords only.
+3.4 We do not knowingly collect personal data from anyone under the age of 18.
+The Service is intended for adult landlords and letting professionals only.

 4. How and Why We Use Your Personal Data